zkochan/passport-local-mongoose/README.md

 instead of email.
 This can be configured for passport-local but this is double the work.
 So we got this shortcut implemented.

 ### Options
-When plugging in Passport-Local Mongoose plugin additional options can be provided to configure the hashing algorithm.
+When plugging in Passport-Email plugin additional options can be provided to configure the hashing algorithm.

-    User.plugin(passportLocalMongoose, options);
+    User.plugin(passportEmail, options);

 __Main Options__